devOrangeCold/kana_trainer/README.rst

 `The BeeWare Project`_. **If you want to see more tools like Briefcase, please consider** `becoming a financial member of BeeWare`_.

-kana trainer, practice katakana and hiragana
+kana trainer, practice quick recognition of Katanaka and Hiragana characters

 .. _`Briefcase`: https://briefcase.readthedocs.io/
 .. _`The BeeWare Project`: https://beeware.org/